Kafū, aged forty-one.

 October 13th.

-My emotions were boundless.
+My emotions overwhelmed me.

 In the afternoon, I returned home and sat at my desk.